JoaoBaptMG/PathRenderingLab/README.md

 ## How do I run the current project?

 Before, you needed a specially-crafted _path specification file_ to run an example.
 However, this new commit adds the possibility to specify simple SVG files.
-Unfortunately, the SVG support is not complete and the only thing it supports are solid colors and no use of shadow DOMs.
+Unfortunately, the SVG support is not complete yet, but it already suport solid colors, linear and radial gradients.
+Support for shadow DOM and clipping and the rest might be coming soon.

 ## Screenshots
 ![img0](imgs/pathrendering0.png)